valenontivero/TP2_SO/Readme.md

 ### Example of combined features

-Ypu can combine background processes and pipes.
+You can combine background processes and pipes.
 For example:

     loop 2 | filter &

 This will launch a background process that prints the PID every 2 seconds, and pipes it to the filter process that removes vowels.